 Anime as a medium only started growing popular in Japan in the 1980s, then internationally in the 1990s when iconic anime series like Dragon Ball Z and Sailor Moon took off.

-While many anime series were aired at the same time as they were in Japan, there are notable examples of anime series being banned in certain countries for various reasons.
+But with international success comes international scrutiny!
+And while many anime series are widely approved, there are notable examples of anime series being banned in certain countries for various reasons.

-7. Mr. Osomatsu
+11. Mr. Osomatsu